fedeantuna/warm-corners/README.md

 WarmCorners is a solution compatible with Windows that provides a feature similar to `Hot Corners` on GNOME.
 Basically you can setup triggers for when you move the mouse over the corners of main screen.

+## Installation

+### Script (recommended)

+It's recommended to use the latest [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#install-powershell-using-winget-recommended)

+From your `powershell` terminal, run `(Invoke-WebRequest "https://raw.githubusercontent.com/fedeantuna/warm-corners/main/install.ps1").Content | Invoke-Expression` to install the latest version.

+The script will automatically detect the architecture and edition that best suits your system.

+Using this method will install the application under `%APPDATA%\WarmCorners\`.
+The logs will be stored under `%LOCALAPPDATA%\WarmCorners\`.

+### Manual download

+With the manual download you can choose exactly which version you want, it's always recommended that you use the latest one.
+Navigate to the [releases site](https://github.com/fedeantuna/warm-corners/releases) and choose the version, edition and architecture you want to download.

+The `sc` edition is `self-contained`.
+This means that it doesn't need any dependency at the cost of a bigger size.
+The regular edition is a "lightweight" edition.
+It's much smaller in size but you will need to install the [.NET Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) if it's not already installed (you can check this by running `dotnet --list-runtimes`).

 ## Usage

 WarmCorners detects where your mouse cursor is in real time.
 If it's over a corner where you have a trigger configured, it will execute the trigger.